plebbit/plebbit-js/README.md

 Comment (IPFS file) {
   ...Publication,
   postCid: string, // helps faster loading post info for comment direct linking, should be added by the subplebbit owner, not author
-  parentCommentCid: string, // same as postCid for top level comments
+  parentCid: string, // same as postCid for top level comments
   content: string,
-  previousCommentCid: string, // each post is a linked list
+  previousCid: string, // each post is a linked list
   ipnsName: string // each post/comment needs its own IPNS record (CommentUpdate) for its mutable data like edits, vote counts, comments
 }
 Post (IPFS file) {
   ...Comment,
-  parentCommentCid: null, // post is same as comment but has no parent and some extra fields,
+  parentCid: null, // post is same as comment but has no parent and some extra fields,
   title: string,
   thumbnailUrl: string // fetched by subplebbit owner, not author, some web pages have thumbnail urls in their meta tags https://moz.com/blog/meta-data-templates-123
 }